Debadrita-Dey/ml_models/README.md

 NumPy & Pandas: For data manipulation and preprocessing.
 Scikit-learn: For building and evaluating machine learning models, including Logistic Regression, SVM, AdaBoost, Voting, and Stacking classifiers.
 StandardScaler & MinMaxScaler: For feature scaling.
-Matplotlib (optional): For data visualization.
+Matplotlib : For data visualization.